Dynamic Network Reconstruction from Heterogeneous Datasets: Introduction

-The methodology in this paper is organised in modules, illustrated by Fig.~\ref{fig:framework}: 1) derivation of regression problems for network reconstruction (Section~3); 2) dealing with heterogeneity data (Section~4); 3) solvers to the target optimisation problem (Section~5).
+The paper is organised in modules, illustrated by Fig.~\ref{fig:framework}: 1) derivation of regression problems for network reconstruction (Section~3); 2) dealing with heterogeneity data (Section~4); 3) solvers to the target optimisation problem (Section~5).
 The paper is closed by benchmark studies on random sparse network reconstruction.
-A supplement to technical details and illustrative examples is provided as appendices in \cite{Yue2016a}.
-Codes in MATLAB and benchmark data are released in public on \url{https://github.com/oracleyue/dynet_dt-mat}.
+A supplement to technical details and other illustrative examples are provided as appendices in \cite{Yue2016a}.
+Codes in MATLAB and benchmark data are available at \url{https://github.com/oracleyue/{dynet_dt-mat, datasets}}.